fog/fog/lib/fog/rackspace/docs/storage.md

 	file.purge_from_cdn

-You may only purge up to 25 objects per day and thus this should only be used in situations where there could be serious personal, business, or security consequences if it remained in the CDN.
+You may only purge up to 25 objects per day and thus this should only be used in situations where there could be serious personal, business, or security consequences if the object remained in the CDN.
 To purge a directory, please contact Rackspace support.

-**Note**: *You may only **PURGE** up to 25 objects per day.
-Any attempt to purge more than this will result in a 498 status code error (Rate Limited).*
+**Note**: You may only **PURGE** up to 25 objects per day.
+Any attempt to purge more than this will result in a 498 status code error (Rate Limited).

 ## Account Information

-To view Cloud Files™ usage, you would execute the following:
+To view Cloud Files usage execute the following:

 	service.account

-This will return:
+This returns a response similar to the following:

 	<Fog::Storage::Rackspace::Account
     meta_temp_url_key="lkkl23jl2j3",